athomasq/athomasq.github.io/investing/investing-in-public-appendices/dealflow-quantity-quality.md

 ----

+How many companies should I aim to meet?

 My goal is to make 6-8 new investments a year.
 How big does the top of my funnel need to be to support this?
 Presumably an investor who sees 200 companies has better odds of finding 6 excellent ones than an investor who sees just 20.
 But does one who sees 2000 do even better?
 At what point do diminishing returns set in?

 Is there a point at which the marginal value of new leads turns negative?
 Pitch fatigue, information overload, cognitive capture, trend immersion -- these are all real things.
 Perhaps seeing too many deals actually degrades your judgement.